kobotoolbox/kobotoolbox.org/_posts/2021-03-26-the-syrian-refugee-crisis-in-lebanon-and-how-kobotoolbox-is-aiding-humanitarian-efforts.md

+---
-# The Syrian Refugee Crisis in Lebanon and how KoBoToolbox is aiding humanitarian efforts
+title: The Syrian Refugee Crisis in Lebanon and how KoBoToolbox is aiding humanitarian efforts
+---

 **Despite shifting global attention toward the COVID-19 pandemic throughout 2020 and 2021, the war devastating Syria and its people** [**drags on**](https://www.bbc.com/news/world-middle-east-53322857)**.
 The lives of millions of Syrians fleeing for safety continues to be precarious and their futures uncertain.**